 The Alpine Public Library greatly appreciates the outstanding support of our community.
 Most public libraries in the United States are operated by local governments, which provide almost all of the funding required for their operation.
 The Alpine Public Library, in contrast, is an independent 501(c)(3) nonprofit organization.
-Both Brewster County and the City of Alpine provide invaluable support, but in 2015 their combined contributions provided only 24% of the funds needed to keep the library doors open.
-That means that 76% of our budget must come from other sources.
+Both Brewster County and the City of Alpine provide invaluable support.
+In 2017 their combined contributions provided about 35% of the funds needed to keep the library doors open.
+That means that 65% of our budget must come from other sources.

 Being a 501(c)(3) nonprofit organization means that in the eyes of the IRS, APL is a charity, and all your donations are tax-deductible.